 * BoJ buying pattern pushes U.S. Treasury yields up

-LONDON, Jan 9 (Reuters) - Euro zone government bond yields resisted upward pressure from new supply and a rise in U.S. and Japanese peers on Tuesday, underscoring the strong demand for European assets in the market.
+LONDON, Jan 9 (Reuters) - Euro zone government bond yields rose on Tuesday, following a wave of new debt issuances from the bloc's top-rated issuers and a rise in U.S. and Japanese yields.

-Germany, the Netherlands and Austria sold over 3.5 billion euros of bonds between them, receiving strong demand from investors.
+Germany, the Netherlands and Austria sold more than 3.5 billion euros ($4.2 billion) of bonds between them, receiving strong demand from investors.

-The Dutch equivalent was also flat at 0.52 percent but was about 16 bps higher than its December low, while Austria has seen its 10-year borrowing costs increase 18 bps over the past month to 0.57 percent.
+The Dutch equivalent was 2 bps higher at 0.55 percent but was about 18 bps higher than its December low, while Austria has seen its 10-year borrowing costs increase 18 bps over the past month to 0.59 percent.